-Winter maintenance coordination;
+Winter maintenance coordination:

-Winter maintenance activities are primarily performed by employees of the airport and no arrangements for snow clearing are required beyond staff scheduling.
-Passenger pathways maintenance is described within the airlines lease agreement and monitored by the airport manager or their designate.
+Winter maintenance activities are primarily performed by employees of the airport and no arrangements for snow clearing are required beyond staff scheduling in accordance with the collective bargaining agreement.

+Passenger pathways maintenance is described within the airline's lease agreement and monitored by the airport manager or their designate.